The Breakpoint [2025-10-14] - Using coding agents in prod

 Great roundup!
 It’s exciting to see more tools focusing on specialized AI agents.
 We’re building ActlysAI - a platform that lets you easily create and customize agents for different tasks with integrations into Gmail, Sheets, Calendar, and other Google services.
 Would love to get some feedback from the dev community :)

-@mreksar neat product, looking forward to your launch
+neat product, looking forward to your launch

-Thanks for the shoutout here @fmerian !
+Thanks for the shoutout here !

 We really are living in a brave new world for developer productivity.
-As the least technical founder on our team, I've learnt a ton from @dctanner and our product team's Claude Code and Codex usage.
+As the least technical founder on our team, I've learnt a ton from and our product team's Claude Code and Codex usage.

-@aidanhornsby eager to read more threads like this! keep up the great work
+eager to read more threads like this! keep up the great work